nverchev/drytorch/docs/architecture.md

 The following diagram maps the dependencies and relations between the core interfaces.

+### Requirements
+To see the diagram, make sure your
+Markdown renderer supports Mermaid.

+## Notation
 This diagram utilizes UML-style notation:

 - **Refinement (<|–):** Indicates one protocol extends or refines another (e.g.,